-The dsPIC[®] DSC devices contain a software stack.
+The dsPIC[®] devices contain a software stack.
 W15 is the dedicated software Stack Pointer (SP), and will be automatically modified by exception processing and subroutine calls and returns.
 However, W15 can be referenced by any instruction in the same manner as all other W registers.
-This simplifies the reading, writing and manipulation of the Stack Pointer (e.g., creating stack frames).
+This simplifies the reading, writing and manipulation of the stack pointer (e.g., creating stack frames).

-Note: In order to protect against misaligned stack accesses, W15<0> is always clear.
+Note: In order to protect against misaligned sta ick acc ess es, W15 <0> is alv ways clear.

-W15 is initialized to 0x0800 during a Reset.
+W15 is initialized to $0 \ge 0.800$ during a Reset.
 The user may reprogram the SP during initialization to any location within data space.

-W14 has been dedicated as a Stack Frame Pointer as defined by the LNK and ULNK instructions.
+W14 has been dedicated as a stack frame pointer as defined by the LNK and ULNK instructions.
 However, W14 can be referenced by any instruction in the same manner as all other W registers.